eidelen/EidLA/README.md

 License
 -------
-Feel free to do whatever you want with this code!
+MIT license: To my understanding, you can do whatever you wish to do with the code.
+However, no warranty is given that the written code is correct.